Zadankai

 Ikeda organized discussion meetings for Japanese emigres during his first overseas trip to the United States and Brazil in 1960.
 The first zadankai conducted in English was held in the United States in 1963.

 Format

-Zadankai are held at neighborhood "district" or "group" levels, and attendance has been estimated at between 20% to 80% of the total membership.
+Zadankai are held at neighborhood "district" or "group" levels, and attendance has been estimated at between 20% and 80% of the total membership.
 Actual attendance is usually between 10 and 20 people, including families with small children.

 Meeting agendas are planned, but with autonomy and room for improvisation.
 Typically, a discussion meeting consists of sutra recitation and chanting daimoku, sharing of experiences and encouragement, study and guidance, and efforts at encouraging new attendees to start their Buddhist practice.
-There is a meeting leader whose job it is encourage discussion.
+There is a meeting leader whose job it is to encourage discussion.